 Introduction to Design Pattern in Java

 Design Patterns are a very popular problem-solving technique among software developers.
-It contains all the solution for common software problems occurred while developing and designing software and has well-described solutions.
+It contains all the solutions for common software problems while developing and designing software and has well-described solutions.

 The codes are a re-usable form of a solution to the problem.
-They are introduced by architect Christopher Alexander and are used as best practices for various other disciplines of software developers to come across the commonly faced problems while creating software.
+They are introduced by architect Christopher Alexander and are used as best practices for various other software developers’ commonly faced problems while creating software.
 It is flexible and contains templates to solve while designing a system or applications.

 What is Design Pattern in Java

-- It is used by experienced object-oriented software developers to have flexible coding and reusing the codes and can add new codes into existing codes for version updates.
-It has solutions to all general problem faced by software engineers they are taken by trial and error by numerous developers over a period of time.
+- Experienced object-oriented software developers use it to have flexible coding and reuse the codes and add new codes into existing codes for version updates.
+It has solutions to all general problems faced by software engineers; they are taken by trial and error by numerous developers over a period of time.

-- Using JAVA language we can design and develop few applications and softwares along with the best practices by following the workflow of Design Pattern.
+- Using JAVA language, we can design and develop a few applications and software along with the best practices by following the workflow of Design Pattern.

 Understanding Design Pattern in Java

-There are different creative, structural and behavioral ways to design patterns to provide solutions in the form of instantiating an object in the best possible way for particular situations based on pattern structure type.
+There are different creative, structural, and behavioral ways to design patterns to provide solutions to instantiate an object in the best possible way for particular situations based on pattern structure type.
 Different types of patterns are

 1. Singleton Pattern

-It restricts the instantiation of a class to only one instance class exists in Java virtual machine.
-Handling one instance class in the machine at once is simple for designing patterns but when it comes to Implementation of concerns many developers have a different style of fixing problems, to know more details developer must know complete different ways to implement Singleton pattern, pros, cons of each method which are most discussed java design patterns.
+It restricts the instantiation of a class to only one instance class that exists in Java virtual machine.
+Handling one instance class in the machine at once is simple for designing patterns, but when it comes to Implementation of concerns, many developers have a different style of fixing problems, to know more details developer must know complete different ways to implement the Singleton pattern, pros, cons of each method which are most discussed java design patterns.

 2. Factory Pattern

 It is based on the inputs from clients we create or have a superclass with its multiple sub-classes.
 This is the most widely used java design pattern because this pattern takes the responsibility of instantiation of a class from the client program to the functional class.
-This pattern is flexible to apply Singleton pattern on factory class or even we can make factory class static.
+This pattern is flexible in applying the Singleton pattern on factory class or making factory class static.